top of page

 —John 19:39 DRB

-Nicodemus was in a group of Jewish religous leaders called the Pharisees.
+Nicodemus was in a group of Jewish religious leaders called the Pharisees.
 They hated Jesus.

-Nicodemus set himself apart from the Pharisees and through his devotion was grafted into the body of Christ — almost literally.
+Nicodemus set himself apart from the Pharisees and was grafted into the body of Christ — almost literally.

 Prayer